Enmanuel-TG/marketplace-miniproject/README.md

    3. In case of **Ask** create a branch from `main`, assign and notify the PR to the developer who will be reviewing that _issue_, when approved merge with `main`.

 **Note:** Conventional Commits should be used at all times with _issue ID_. **Example:** `docs: clean readme (#3)`.

-# Steps to Run the Project

-## #1 Install Dependencies

-Navigate from the root folder to the backend folder to install all dependencies with the command `npm i` in the terminal.
-Then return to the root folder to move to the frontend, where you will execute the same command to install the necessary dependencies for the frontend.

-## #2 Configure Environment Variables

-For the project to work correctly, you must set the environment variables within a **.env** file, which are as follows:

-- TOKEN_SECRET: Key used by tokens for protection.
-- DATABASE_URL: Contains the URL that connects you to the database.
-- PORT: Port where the server is hosted.
-- TOKEN_EXPIRES: Set the time when the token will expire.

-- CLOUD_NAME, API_KEY, API_SECRET: Connections with the Cloudinary cloud, which you can obtain by creating an account on their website.

-**Note:** Remember that the **.env** file must be in the **src** folder in the backend.

-## #3 Execute Commands to Run the Program

-First, navigate to the backend and execute the following commands in the terminal:
-- npm run docker
-- npm run dev

-**npm run docker**: This command will raise Docker, which has an image with PostgreSQL, which is being used as the database in this project.

-**Note:** Remember to give all necessary permissions to Docker before executing the command, as it will not work otherwise.
-If you are using Windows, and if you are using Ubuntu, add `sudo` before the command and enter your device's password to give Docker permissions (sudo npm run docker).

-**npm run dev**: This command is responsible for starting the server and putting it into operation.
-Once the server is up and running, everything will be ready on the backend.

-With the backend running, open another console and navigate to the frontend folder where you will execute the following command.

-**npm run dev**: With this command, Vite will launch a local or remote server.
-Select the link you want to use the program with.